Mónica Serra General Manager La Roche Posay Spain & Portugal

 We talk about building a high-performance team.
 It challenges us all.
 It is everyone's responsibility.
 Also the results are everybody's.
 A change of mindset was cooperation, no matter who asks for it, no matter who says it.
 We all row for it.

 The stamp of craftsmanship, of meticulous, tailor-made work.
 I listen, I create, we co-create.
-Flexibility and customization are the keys to this project and EEC's hallmarks.
+Flexibility, personalisation, the key to this project and EEC's hallmarks.
 And, of course, the results.
-How all this translates into results and applicability to the job and the day-to-day.
+How all this translates into results and applicability to the job and day-to-day work.

 It is essential that the team focuses on the important things.
 The main thing is focus, both at the business level and at the people level, what we want to waste our time on or what we want to spend it on, how we want to relate to each other and for what purpose.
 Shared vision